 This site map will help you find your way.
 You can also view a floor-by-floor list of the services and programs.

-- The Café in the Atrium of new patient tower is open and the Cafeteria in the Level 3 is now closed.
+- The Café in the Atrium of west wing is open and the Cafeteria in the east wing is now closed.

 - The Tim Hortons on the main floor remains open.
 Enter through the new main entrance.

-- The new gift shop is open the Atrium of the new patient tower.
+- The new gift shop is open the Atrium of the west wing.

 More information about amenities.